-- The identity register is a decentralized, self-dovereign identity network built on blockchain/distributed ledger technology.
+- The identity register is a decentralized, self-sovereign identity network built on blockchain/distributed ledger technology.

 - The initial VON implementation uses the Sovrin Foundation’s Sovrin Network as the underlying Identity Registry Network.

 As an organization goes through the online application processes to acquire registrations, licenses or permits, the services get proofs (and their associated verified claims) from verifiable credentials already stored in OrgBook about the organization.
 Once a service completes the approval process and decides to issue the organization a registration, licence or permit, they issue that public verifiable credential digitally to OrgBook about the organization.